wagerfield/onno/docs/features.md

 The second `Box` provides a `width` prop index value of `2` which falls outside the `widths` array in the `theme`.
 Since the `width` render function specifies two `themeKeys` of "widths" and "sizes" the resolver then moves onto the `sizes` key in the `theme` where it is able to resolve a value of "400px" at the third index (2) in this array.

 If the `theme` did not have a `widths` array then the `sizes` array would resolve values for both render functions.

+### Recursive render functions

+This is one of the _major features_ introduced by onno.

 ### Serializable themes